can-lehmann/owlkettle/docs/internals.md

 That leads us to what `afterBuild` hooks are...

 ### **AfterBuild Hook**

-The `afterBuild`-hook runs once after initial values (default-values, values passed in by other widgets during instantiation) have been assigned to the `WidgetState`.
+The `afterBuild`-hook runs once after initial values (default-values or values propagated from the `Widget`) have been assigned to the `WidgetState`.

 They are useful if any processing on the initial data that is passed in must happen.
 Example are validating data, inferring data from passed in data, or fetching other data based on what was passed in.
 In renderables they are also useful to update the GTK widget once with data from the initial `WidgetState`.

 It should be noted that unlike `build` hooks, `afterBuild` hooks are not inherited by any child-widget.
 For more information, see the `build` hooks section.